 Dopamine is responsible for feelings of pleasure, euphoria, motivation, focus, and concentration.
-These emotions are the result of dopamine increase and can be produced in many different natural and non-addictive ways.
+These emotions are the result of dopamine increase and can be produced in many natural and non-addictive ways.

 The satisfaction of accomplishment, gratification of loving relationships, or even the simple pleasure of taking a walk in nature are some of the experiences we may truly feel happy about; dopamine is the brain chemical that creates these pleasurable feelings.

 I think you will agree with me when I say:

 ...sometimes we feel down, tired, unmotivated and don't even know the reason of those feelings...

 Well, it turns out that one of the main reasons to this is that dopamine can affect our everyday lives; from the ability to feel pleasure and happiness to being energetic and staying motivated.

-Low dopamine levels can have an impact on both our physiological and cognitive performance, but there are many natural ways to increase dopamine levels and allow ourselves to enjoy the pleasures of life.
+Low dopamine levels can have an impact on both our physiological and cognitive performance, but there are simple ways to increase dopamine levels and allow ourselves to enjoy the pleasures of life.

 But wait...
 What is this neurotransmitter and how does it work?